saron2006/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

 # RESULT :
-A smart contract that tracks the supply chain of luxury goods and ensuring authenticity is successfully executed.
+Thus ,A smart contract that tracks the supply chain of luxury goods and ensuring authenticity is successfully executed.